leBluem/AutoEditor/README.md

 doc - This program was coded fast und dirty and comes with no doc, read history in relase archive for feature overview.

-source - its a mess, i almost couldnt get the old code to work, i you really want it - its in delphi with lots of custom components...
+source - its a mess, i you really want it contact me - its in delphi with lots of custom components...

 command line parameters: